How we all gain in the power of two

 China is the world's largest developing country, while the US is the largest developed country.
 Dealing with each other properly is essential to both, but on this issue there is neither textbook nor historical experience from which to learn.

 Ideally, China and the US should be complementary to and supportive of each other, since each country needs the other side's cooperation and success for its own development.

-On the one hand, China now needs creativity and technology, traditional US strengths, to restructure its industries.
+On the one hand, China is now needs creativity and technology, traditional US strengths, to restructure its industries.
 On the other, the US wants the potential of China's large market to support its economic revival.